pirl-unc/stig/doc/manual.md

 Here is a slightly longer probe that anchors on the reverse strand of EX1 of the C-region on alpha chains, about ~510nt from the V-region start codon: `AGAATCCTTACTTTGTGACACATTTGTTTGAGA`

-These values have only undergone limited testing within STIG, and may not function as intended in any wet-lab/in-vitro setting.
+These values have only undergone limited testing within STIG, and may not function as intended outside of this setting.

 ### 5.4 Defining T-cell repertoires